LaSpruca/computron/src/routes/tutorials/linux/package-managers.md

 ---
-name: "Package manager"
+name: 'Package manager'
-tags: ["CLI"]
+tags: ['CLI']
+description: Managing packages on  linux
 ---

 # What is a package manager?

 A package manager is a collection of tools are is used to install, remove, update, and configure "packages" on your computer in a consistent manner.
 A package can be any piece of software, for a program with a GUI like Google Chrome, to a CLI app like cowsay, or a library like GLibC.
 A package manager can, but not always, have different repos to search for packages, and will automatically install any dependencies of the package that you are installing.

 # Package managers

 There are many package managers, for this tutorial, when I am talking about different package managers, I will only be talking about the different front ends, as there are many package manager front ends that use the same package manager under the hood.